 The short-term effectiveness of Alternative No. 5 is comparable to Alternative No. 4 due to the time required to solidify/stabilize and subsequently consolidate the target materials is not significantly different.
 Some solidified materials may have to be double handled as the consolidation area(s) may be placed over some of the areas with materials to be solidified.
 After solidification is completed in an area, the solidified materials from outside the production area will be placed in a consolidation area, the location can be graded for stormwater drainage and subgrade preparation, and placement of the cover can be implemented rapidly.
 The advantages of in situ solidification and utilization of the consolidation area are significant due to the benefit of eliminating the much higher GHG impact associated with trucking for offsite disposal.
 The additional time required to construct and place materials in the production area is far less than required to stage and transport materials offsite.
-Not only do the consolidation areas eliminate the zones of highest groundwater impact, but they create a barrier to any migration of shallow groundwater from the south to the north in the area of consolidation.
+Not only do the consolidation areas eliminate the zones of highest groundwater impact, but they create a barrier to migration of residual impacts in shallow groundwater from the production area.

-The required permits for the cover system can be procured during the solidification.
+The Town of Tonawanda permits for the cover system can be procured during the solidification.
 There will be a number of trucks on local roadways transporting solidification compounds, topsoil and treatment components to the BCP Site, but the volume of traffic should not be disruptive on the NYS Thruway or River Road.
 There is sufficient space on the access road to the BCP Site to allow queuing of trucks.
 The imposition of procedures for BCP Site management and excavation effectively protects BCP Site workers and eliminates contact for trespassers even in the alternative including during solidification.

 The innovative and sustainable components are consistent with Alternative No. 4.
 The consolidation of stabilized materials, solidification, and treatment of the petroleum impacted soils and blue-stained soil/fill will produce additional GHGs for a limited period.
-Although there is no demonstratable benefit to the environment during the remedial action, the benefit is in the longer term by allowing more efficient stormwater grading and less effort, and associated GHG generations, during redevelopment.
+Although there is no demonstratable benefit to the environment during the remedial action, the benefit is in the longer term by allowing more efficient stormwater grading, potentially a shorter duration of groundwater collection and treatment, and less effort, and associated GHG generations, during redevelopment.